lancelote/lancelote.github.io/posts/2017/08/13/linters/index.rst

 pydocstyle
 ==========

-pydocstyle_ is a simple tool which goal is to check your docstrings for correct style.
+pydocstyle_ is a simple tool with goal to check your docstrings for correct style.
 You're going to be surprised what errors you'll see - I never thought there're such conventions in Python.

 Execution is straightforward: